Ben Matlock: Early life

 Ben Matlock's first big case was defending a black cook, Cyrus Jordan (portrayed by Stan Shaw) in 1962, who was accused of murdering the sheriff in Mt.
 Harlan.
 Ben had become dissatisfied with being a D.A., and wanted to defend people, and decided to take Cyrus' case.

 Family

 Ben Matlock is a widower who had two daughters, Charlene and Leanne, who both became lawyers in their own right and who both worked alongside their father at one point or another.
 His father, Charlie Matlock, was an auto repairman in Ben's hometown.

 He also had a goddaughter, Laura Miller (portrayed by Laura Robbins), whom he had not seen for the last 11 years since her mother's funeral.
 She worked at a clothing store at an Atlanta mall (The Godfather).

+Ben also has a nephew Erwin Bruckner, who, in the episode The Genius, was accused of murdering his boss.